rbaker8/Employees/README.md

 #### Employee Service

-The Employee service is a Spring Boot and Spring 5 REST micro service running on an imbeded Tomcat server with an in-memory H2 SQL database backend for demonstration purposes.
+The Employee service is a Spring Boot and Spring 5 REST micro service running on an embedded Tomcat server with an in-memory H2 SQL database backend for demonstration purposes.

 #### Implementation
 In branch V_1, the service uses JDBC to directly access the backend database rather than JPA2/Hibernate so that specific SQL queries could be demonstrated and tuned for maximum performance.